Windows 95 Easter Egg Song (Clouds.mid)

 Double-click the new folder and enjoy the show!

-12 Responses to “Windows 95 Easter Egg Song (Clouds.mid)”
+27 thoughts on “Windows 95 Easter Egg Song (Clouds.mid)

 Wow, it’s great to finally know the story behind clouds.mid!
 I just happened to be thinking about today (for some unknown reason) and your blog popped up on a Google search.
 Back in the day, I used to play it on occasion…found it relaxing and somewhat Yanni-esque (hope that doesn’t offend you!).
 Of course, the more I had to drink in a particular evening, the greater the chance that it would be played…being in my 20′s at the time, it got quite the workout!